Long-Term Sobriety Statistics

 Relapse Rates Overview

 Relapse is a common occurrence in the journey of recovery.
-According to Clear Steps Recovery and American Addiction Centers, relapse rates for drug and alcohol use are estimated to be around 40-60% for individuals in recovery.
+According to American Addiction Centers, relapse rates for drug and alcohol use are estimated to be around 40-60% for individuals in recovery.
 This resemblance to relapse rates of other chronic diseases highlights the ongoing challenges faced by individuals striving for long-term sobriety.

 Moreover, a study cited by NCBI shows that more than 85% of individuals relapse and return to drug use within one year of treatment.
 However, it's crucial to remember that relapse does not equate to failure but is often a part of the recovery process.
 It's an indicator that adjustments to the individual's treatment plan may be necessary.